cucumber/docs/content/docs/bdd/discovery-workshop.md

 [**Feature Mapping**](https://johnfergusonsmart.com/feature-mapping-a-simpler-path-from-stories-to-executable-acceptance-criteria/)

-Also uses separately colored Post-it Notes.
+Also uses Post-it Notes of different colours.
 The team picks a story from the backlog, identifies the actors involved, breaks the story down into tasks, and maps those tasks to specific examples.

 ### When should you hold a discovery workshop?